EmptySetRBLX/Free-D/README.md

 # Free-D Mesh Injector

-## Written by OTRainbowDash5000
+## Written by OTRD5K

-Free-D is a free and open-source modification to the roblox CSG system, written by OTRainbowDash5000 aka YAYZMAN23.
+Free-D is a free and open-source modification to the roblox CSG system.

 Feel free to contribute in any productive way to this project through github

 This mod is released with the hopes of sparking a new generation of games with the maximum graphical potential provided by CSG.
 Feel free to modify it and redistribute it.

-It is asked that you please respect all roblox rules while using this mod.
-While I do not wish for you to use this to do something that is not in the spirit of roblox, I can not stop you either.
-I will not be responsible for anything that happens as a consequence of using this mod to inject anything phallic in nature, if you catch my drift.

-In other words, dont be a complete dumbass with this please.

 ##API